Updated for winter 2014!

 Heading off for a snowy adventure.
 Photo courtesy Andrew Pape-Salmon

-This year, due to the way the school calendar falls (there are only 11 weeks of skiing available), the programs are 3 weeks long and begin the second week of January.
-We have the last week in March available for make up days.
-Contact Karla if it is very important to you to have a 4-week program and she will do her best to accommodate where there are available time slots.
+This year, due to the way the school calendar falls (there are only 10 weeks of skiing available), the programs are 3 weeks long and begin the second week of January.
+Contact Lynda if it is very important to you to have a 4-week program and she will do her best to accommodate where there are available time slots.

 You will have six program options to choose from this year.